nils-werner/beancount-paypal/README.md

 ### Basic usage

-Configure `PaypalImporter` in your importer script, and download your PayPal statements as CSV.
+Configure `PaypalImporter` in your beangulp importer script, and download your PayPal statements as CSV.

 In PayPal you can customize the report fields.
 If you enable `Transaction Details > Balance`, the beancount output will be finalized with a `balance` assertion.